 For a handy list of private wifi connections outside the city's own network, including free hotspots in bars and cafes, there are a few useful sites and articles you can consult.

-This map shows hotspots all over the city, with useful breakdowns of outdoor networks, cafe hotspots, and other types of locations; it also specifies whether there's a password required for a given hotspot.
+Wifi Space's map shows hotspots all over the city, with useful breakdowns of outdoor networks, cafe hotspots, and other types of locations.
+It also specifies whether there's a password required for a given hotspot.
 While it may not always be perfectly up-to-date, it's nevertheless an excellent resource.

-Time Out Paris has a useful feature on some of the best cafes in the city for hooking up to wifi: places where you can stay for more than a few minutes, enjoying a good cafe au lait and catching up with your email or plotting out your next adventure.
+Time Out Paris on some of the best cafes in the city for hooking up to wifi: Places where you can stay for more than a few minutes, enjoying a good cafe au lait and catching up with your email or plotting out your next adventure.

-Also make sure to check out our guide to the best cafes in Paris for students: most of these places have free wifi connections, too.
+Also make sure to check out the best cafes in Paris for students since most of these places have free WiFi connections, too.

 Finally, several global chains, including and McDonald's and Starbucks, offer reliable free wifi in most if not all of their locations in Paris.
 The Belgian fast-food chain Quick routinely offers free connections in their locations as well, including the flagship location on the Avenue des Champs-Elysées.